 Learn about LCCC’s manufacturing and engineering programs here.

 Stark State College is your full-service workforce training partner!

 As your workforce training partner, we provide:

-By building awareness in 9th grade, conducting skills training at local community colleges in 10th grade, then moving students into paid internships in 11th and 12th grades, the Early College, Early Career program (ECEC) promotes economic inclusion, increased career readiness, social equality with economic opportunity to all, and revitalized local communities through increasing employment and prosperity.
+By building awareness in 10th grade, conducting skills training at local community colleges in 11th and 12th grades, then moving students into paid internships in 12th grade, the Early College, Early Career program (ECEC) promotes economic inclusion, increased career readiness, social equality with economic opportunity to all, and revitalized local communities through increasing employment and prosperity.

 ECEC offers high school students the chance to directly experience manufacturing careers through skill-building activities and paid internships.
-Along the way, students earn college credit, manufacturing certifications, and even job offers.
+Along the way, students earn college credit from our well-regarded community college partners (currently Tri-C and LCCC), manufacturing certifications, and even job offers.
 Upon graduation from high school, students will have the option to continue their education, continue working at their companies, or do both simultaneously.